DowneyFlyfan/neovim-configuration/readme.md

 This repository contains my personal Neovim configuration.
 It's built using Lua and leverages `lazy.nvim` for plugin management.
 The setup is tailored for development in various languages including **Python, C/C++, CUDA, Lua, MATLAB, TeX, Verilog/SystemVerilog, Shell, Html, JavaScript and CSS**, incorporating **LSP, Treesitter debugging, Formatter, AI assistance and more**.

-## Note: Better Use this config on MacOS/Linux or WSL for Windows.

 ## Features

 | Category          | Feature/Item              | Description/Details                                                                                                                                                                             | Keybinding (Normal Mode) | Related Files/Config                               |